 This is the biggest brush in your makeup arsenal.
-It is soft and pouffy that picks up a generous amount of loose powder in one go.
+It is soft and big, and it picks up a generous amount of loose powder in one go.
 This also ensures that you get an even coverage on your face without looking chalky.

-How to Use: Tap off excess powder and brush it outwards.
-Apply only one coat otherwise, your face may look cakey.
-If you have oily skin though, then you can apply an extra layer on your t-zone.
+How to use: Tap off excess powder and brush it outwards.
+Apply only one coat.
+If you have oily skin, you can apply an extra layer on your T-zone.

 6. Eyeshadow Brush

 This brush has medium size bristles and is useful for applying creamy eyeshadows.